 by Johnathan Arnold

 John and Jane Saint go to church three times and hear three sermons each week.
 In total, they hear 156 sermons each year.
 Since John and Sarah have been going to church for 30 years, they have heard nearly 5,000 sermons.
 But, amazingly, John and Sarah admit that they do not understand the Bible very well (even though they read it daily) or know why they believe much of what they believe.
 They are not unlike many Christians.

 The church has recently awakened to this reality and is taking more responsibility for bridging the gap between experience and knowledge.
 A new watchword in evangelicalism is “discipleship,” by which most mean systematic teaching in a small group setting similar to the class meetings of the Wesleyan heritage.
 These small groups typically cover a series of Bible studies or follow a pre-written curriculum.

 Since some churches have been successful with the small group model (a dialogue), it has caused many to question the primacy of preaching (a monologue) for the ever-connected modern audience.
 It was recently said that “in the contemporary church, small groups will increasingly become the primary way that the church goes forward, even more-so than preaching.”
 This is tragically misplaced thinking.
 We should not be intimidated by small group discipleship; however, we should be alarmed when it is pursued at the expense of preaching.

 Sermon on Galatians 3:6-9 by Johnathan Arnold

-In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
-Paul’s answer is simple: in one word, “faith.”
+In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
+His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.